ReString Scorecards Explained

 Zero and Sync both score 9 for playability duration, while Vivo rates 8.

-All three strings will maintain their performance characteristics significantly longer than standard poly strings.
+All three strings will maintain their performance characteristics significantly longer than standard polyester strings.

 Making Your Choice